Madoc/.dotfiles/util/README.md

   Checks the dotfiles for updates.
   Pulling updates will not be performed automatically.
   Instead, the user will only be notified.
-  No matter how often this script is executed, it performs the check only up to once per day.
+  No matter how often this script is executed, it performs a Git fetch only up to once per day.

   This script is called automatically by a new shell.
 * `check-dotfiles.sh`: